Now that you’ve built and finalized your occupations Roster, it’s time to narrow your Roster down.

 Let’s talk about your skills and abilities next.

-Here’s a video example of how a person with career counseling training built her Roster and used the Occupational Outlook Handbook and career stories websites to start narrowing her Roster based on interests:
+Here’s a video example of how a person with career counseling training built the Roster and used the Occupational Outlook Handbook and career stories websites to start narrowing the Roster based on interests: